dotnet/try-samples/LINQ/docs/query-syntax.md

 Every query ends with a *projection* that produces either a new sequence, or a single value.
 This first example produces a sequence where every element is the square of the input sequence.

-You can modify any of these sections in the uery and run it yourself.
+You can modify any of these sections in the query and run it yourself.